getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 [Remove] [Anything] from [extra.foo]
 ```

 Another example.
-Sentry knows about two kinds of error messages: The exception message, and the top-level log message.
+Sentry knows about two kinds of error messages: the exception message, and the top-level log message.
 Here is an example of how such an event payload as sent by the SDK (and downloadable from the UI) would look like:

 ```json
 {